Roman Baths (Bath): Hot spring

-The water is sourced from rainfall on the nearby Mendip Hills, which then percolates down through limestone aquifers to a depth of between 2700 and 4300 m.
+The water comes from rainfall on the nearby Mendip Hills, that percolates through limestone aquifers to a depth of between 2700 and 4300 m.
 Geothermal energy raises the water temperature here to between 69 and 96 °C. Under pressure, the heated water rises along fissures and faults in the limestone, until it bubbles up from the ground into the baths.
-This process is similar to an enhanced geothermal system, which also makes use of the high pressures and temperatures below the earth's crust.
+This process is similar to an enhanced geothermal system, which also makes use of the high pressures and temperatures below the Earth's crust.
 Hot water at a temperature of 46 °C rises here at the rate of 1170000 L every day, from a geological fault (the Pennyquick fault).
 In 1982 a new spa water bore-hole was sunk, providing a clean and safe supply of spa water for drinking in the Pump Room.

 Water quality

 Bath was charged with responsibility for the hot springs in a Royal Charter of 1591 granted by Elizabeth I. This duty has now passed to Bath and North East Somerset Council, who monitor pressure, temperature and flow rates.
 The thermal waters contain sodium, calcium, chloride and sulphate ions in high concentrations.

 The Roman Baths are no longer used for bathing.
-In October 1978, a young girl swimming in the restored Roman Bath with the Bath Dolphins, a local swimming club, contracted naegleriasis and died, leading to the closure of the bath for several years.
+In October 1978, a young girl swimming in the former Beau Street swimming baths, which were fed from the hot spring complex that also supplied the Roman Baths, contracted naegleriasis and died, leading to the closure of the baths for several years.
 Tests showed Naegleria fowleri, a deadly pathogen, in the water.
-The newly constructed Thermae Bath Spa nearby, and the refurbished Cross Bath, allow modern-day bathers to experience the waters via a series of more recently drilled boreholes.
+The nearby Thermae Bath Spa, built on the site of the former Beau Street baths, and the refurbished Cross Bath, allow modern bathers to experience the waters via a series of more recently drilled boreholes.